ksteinhok/Final-Project-Graphics/README.md

 # fool Card

-mock up final graphics project after original idea fell through
+final graphics project after original idea fell through

 for Graphics 370 w/ Dave Shreiner

-original ghost card @
+inspired by a piece on CodePen.io

+Features a floating Tarot card with a butterfly 'in' the card. the non-euclidean geometry is created with a green screen and second scene only visible through the front of the card.
+I created all the assets excluding the noise used to generate texture on the card.

+original Ghost Card:
 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/pizza3/pen/pobevYW](https://codepen.io/pizza3/pen/pobevYW).

-shamelessly redone by Karsten for a final project.